What are the risk factors for basal and squamous cell skin cancers?

 Scars from bad burns, areas of skin over bad bone infections, and skin damaged by certain skin diseases are more likely to develop skin cancer, but this risk is fairly small.

-Xeroderma pigmentosum: This very rare disease makes the skin less able to repair sun damage.
+Xeroderma pigmentosum (XP): This very rare disease makes the skin less able to repair sun damage.
 This disease tends to run in families.
-People with this disease get many skin cancers, sometimes starting in childhood.
+People with this disease get many skin cancers, often starting in childhood.

-Basal cell nevus syndrome (Gorlin syndrome): This rare condition is present at birth.
+Basal cell nevus syndrome (Gorlin syndrome): This rare condition is present at birth and often runs in families.
 It causes some people to start having many basal cell cancers as children or teens.
-It often runs in families.
+Exposure to UV rays can increase the number of tumors these people get.

 Weakened immune system

-People with weak immune systems are more likely to develop non-melanoma skin cancer.
+People with weak immune systems are more likely to develop some types of skin cancer.
 For instance, people who have had an organ transplant often take medicines to weaken the immune system so that the body will not reject the organ.
-These people are more likely to develop non-melanoma skin cancer.
+And people infected with HIV, the virus that causes AIDS, often have weakened immune systems.
+These people are more likely to develop skin cancer.
 Skin cancers in people with weak immune systems tend to grow faster and are more likely to be fatal.

 A small number of skin cancers seem to be linked to infection with human papilloma virus (HPV), which can cause warts.
 The warts that people most often get on their hands and feet are not linked to any form of cancer.
-But some types of HPV can cause changes in the skin cells in the genital area and around the anus.
+But some types of HPV can cause changes in the skin cells in the genital and anal areas and around the fingernails.
 They seem to be linked to skin cancers in these areas.